Verdra · Security architecture

 Hashing BLAKE3-256 Content-addressed identifiers.
 Faster than SHA-256 with equivalent collision resistance; package ID is the BLAKE3 of the canonical-serialized package.

 Signing Ed25519 (default) Customer-held signing keys.
-ECDSA P-256 supported for FIPS-bound environments.
+ECDSA P-256 with SHA-256 supported for FIPS 140-3 / NIST SP 800-186 bound environments.
 Signing happens in-process via KMS integration; private keys never leave the customer boundary.

-Timestamping RFC 3161 External timestamp authority countersigns each package hash.
+Timestamping RFC 3161 (V1.0) External timestamp authority countersigns each package hash.
 Establishes tamper-evident time of existence independent of Verdra and the customer.
+Deferred in V0.1 and disclosed per package as a forward commitment under Rules P.5.
+TSA selection is customer-elected; batching policies (per-package vs. Merkle-batched) negotiated per engagement.

 Storage WORM, customer-held Write-once-read-many storage chosen by the customer.
 AWS S3 Object Lock, GCS retention policies, Azure Blob immutability, or on-prem appliance.